catybento/Top5BrandsSimilarities/README.md

 - Put the correct paths in `Top5Similarities.ipynb`
 - Run `Top5Similarities.ipynb`

-In the end, the result should look similar to this:
+In the end, the result should be similar to this:

 ![](Images/redefinal.png)